aar0np/DS-Java-DSE/README.md

 Your new database should be spinning-up in the background, and you should see a pop-up with your default access token details.
 Copy and/or download these details, as we will need the "token" property later on.

-Now, click on the database link, and select the "Connect" tab.
-You should see a button that says "Get Bundle."
-Click on this button to download your database's secure connect bundle.

 ## 2. Create schema

 Once the database is available on the Astra dashboard, click on the database link, and select the "CQL Console" tab.